liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

 ```dart
 comment = None();
 ```
-Implemented correctly, OptionTypes mean that you should never be surprised by a null value or have any errors caused by that.
+Implemented correctly, OptionTypes prevent the errors and surprises caused by unhandled nulls.
 The type forces you to handle both the presence and absence of the value at compile time.

 ## Where the problem starts
 We encountered some situations where OptionTypes and Selectors do not play nicely together.
 Let’s look at an example involving one important part of our application state – the session.